Oneflow-Inc/libai/README.md

     LiBai's components are designed to be modular for easier usage as follows:
     - LazyConfig system for more flexible syntax and no predefined structures
     - Friendly trainer and engine
-    - Used as a library to support building research projects on top of it.
-See [projects/](/projects) for some projects that are built on top of LiBai
+    - Used as a library to support building research projects on it.
+See [projects/](/projects) for some projects that are built based on LiBai

 - **High Efficiency**